MicrosoftDocs/architecture-center/docs/cloud-adoption/governance/policy-compliance/what-is-a-cloud-policy-review.md

 ---
-title: "Fusion: What is a Cloud Policy Review?"
+title: "CAF: What is a Cloud Policy Review?"
 description: What is Cloud Policy Review?
 author: BrianBlanchard
 ms.date: 2/8/2019